andrewc4662/sep11-freedom-project/entries/entry06.md

 ##### 5/31/2022

 ## Elevator Pitch & Expo
 When it was my time to present my Project I felt as if I did a really good job and showed my mindset and my project to the fullest.
 I was able to intriue the judges with my elevator pitch which was aimed at the story behind my project and with this I knew I could elevate my project and its meaning.
-I was also able to graby the attention of other various teahers, students and newer Sep members which made me feel great as i was able to share my love and knowledge of code to various others.
+I was also able to graby the attention of other various teahers, students and newer Sep members which made me feel great as i was able to share my love and knowledge of code to various others and which could be why I was ranked very high.

 ## In class presentation